mei-chen/book-notes/README.md

 # book-notes
-Brief notes from books I've read
+Brief notes from books I've read and masterclasses